 At the end of the oral component, the committee will inform you of the outcome of both the written and oral components of the qualifying exam.
-All committee members must sign the Report on Qualifying Examination Form, which must be returned to Charly Viola by the committee chair.
+All committee members must sign the

+Report on Qualifying Examination Form, which Charly Viola will send to the committee.
 Students are not allowed to handle this form.